 - Make sure you use polaroid sunglasses to protect your eyes from harmful blue light emitted by the sun.

-Speak with the friendly and professional staff at EYEWORKS Myopia Management Center in to learn all about the different ways you can block out blue light, to keep your children’s eyes healthy and safe.
+Speak with the friendly and professional staff at Eyeworks in to learn all about the different ways you can block out blue light, to keep your children’s eyes healthy and safe.

 Overexposure to Digital Screens Disrupts Sleep